balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 ```
 Taking a bite, is a process of collecting data points.
 It's about gathering enough information to stride towards a goal.
+In short, it's devising a strategy towards the solution.
 ```
 However, taking the first bite is the process of looking at the problem statement through the lens of something that we already know.
-More like, transforming it to a problem variety that we have already conquered before.<br>
+More like, transforming it to a problem variety that we have already conquered before.
+That should be our first strategy towards the solution.<br>
 Apart from the invaluable psychological edge that it boosts, it gives us a path to start walking towards a goal.<br>

 ### <u>Synopsis</u>